navn-r/the-shoppies/README.md

 ## Built using...

 - **Angular 10** for main development (HTML/CSS/TS)
-  - Purposefully built without a component library and chose to style all components from scratch.
-Big pain but well worth the effort imo
+  - Purposefully built without a component library and chose to style all components from scratch. **_Big pain_** but well worth the effort in my opinion

 - **TravisCI** for continuous deployment [![Build Status](https://travis-ci.com/navn-r/the-shoppies.svg?token=Ct2fJ4682aaQJwkdoPri&branch=src)](https://travis-ci.com/navn-r/the-shoppies)
   - Thankfully I already did a small [project](https://github.com/navn-r/gh-search) trying to learn Angular with gh-pages for hosting, so it was almost trivial to adapt that config file for this project